mvolkmann/blog/src/swift/TestFlight.md

 1. Browse {% aTargetBlank "https://developer.apple.com",
    "developer.apple.com" %} and sign in.
-1. In the top nav bar, click "Account".
+1. In the top nav bar, click "Account" and sign in.
 1. In the "Certificates, Identifiers & Profiles" section, click "Identifiers".
 1. To create a new identifier, click the "+" after "Identifiers".
-1. Select "App IDs".
+1. Select "App IDs" radio button.
 1. Click the "Continue" button.
 1. Click the "App" button.
 1. Click the "Continue" button.
-1. Enter an app description.
+1. Enter an app name in the "Description" input.
 1. Open the app in Xcode.
 1. Select the top entry in the Navigator.
 1. Select the first entry under TARGETS.